 In cancer care, a thorough physical exam is necessary to find out what’s wrong.
-It is not possible to do that in telemedicine.
-The resolution of the device you’re using can also become a limitation.
+However, telemedicine has its limitations, such as the resolution of the device you’re using.

 Doctors won’t be able to give you an accurate opinion about lesions they are not fully able to see.